On this page:

 Frozen Berries Surveillance Sampling

-Frozen berries are used as ingredients in many foods and, like other produce, can be an important part of a healthy eating pattern.
-While frozen berries are used in pies and other baked goods, they are also used raw in fruit salads or smoothies and have been associated with outbreaks of foodborne illness.
-The FDA reported three hepatitis A virus outbreaks and one norovirus outbreak linked to frozen berries in the United States from 1997 to 2016.
+Frozen berries are used as ingredients in many foods and, like other produce, can be an important part of a healthy diet.
+While frozen berries are used in pies and other baked goods, they are also used raw in fruit salads and smoothies.
+The majority of frozen berries eaten in the United States are consumed safely.
+However, the FDA reported three hepatitis A virus outbreaks (one attributed to frozen pomegranate arils) and one norovirus outbreak linked to the consumption of frozen berries in the United States from 1997 to 2016.
+These were the data reviewed by the FDA prior to the agency initiating its assignment in FY19.
+Since then, the FDA and Centers for Disease Control and Prevention (CDC) have also investigated an outbreak of hepatitis A involving frozen organic strawberries.

 Strawberries, raspberries, and blackberries are delicate and may become contaminated with bacteria or viruses if handled by an infected worker who does not use appropriate hand hygiene, or if exposed to contaminated agricultural water or a contaminated surface, like a harvesting tote.
-In general, berries typically are not washed after harvest or prior to distribution because post-harvest exposure to water can accelerate spoilage and shorten the commercial shelf life of most berries.
-Freezing preserves berries but generally does not kill viruses, which can survive at low temperatures.
+Freezing preserves berries but generally does not kill viruses, which can survive at freezing temperatures.

 The FDA is collecting samples Monday to Friday, during business hours.